vvvar/checkmark/README.md

 checkmark compose --context README.md --prompt "Re-write this file in a manner of pirates" --output DOCUMENT.MD
 ```

-This will take `README.md`, rewrite it using your prompt and store it in `DOCUMENT.MD`.
+This will take `README.md`, rewrite it using your prompt, and store it in `DOCUMENT.MD`.

 Run this command to see a full list of review options: